jundalisay/superb/content/en/research/smith/jurisprudence/part-2/section-2/chapter-11.md

 <!-- This would have been most advantageous to England. -->

 France is larger, much more populous, and more advanced in arts and manufactures.
 A trade with France would excite our industry to make it much greater.
 20 million people working through the division of labour, would produce 1,000 times more goods than another society of only 3 million.
-It would be better for England and France to=
+It would be better for England and France to:
 - have all national prejudices rooted out, and
 - have a free and uninterrupted commerce established.